 Ohio re-imposed the work requirement for SNAP in 2013.
-Since that time, SNAP enrollment has fallen by 366,297 people-from 1,799,402 to 1,433,105-while enrollment in the Medicaid expansion grew since 2013.
+Since that time, SNAP enrollment has fallen by 403,281 people-from 1,824,675 (in 201313) to 1,421,394 (in February 201814) - while enrollment in Medicaid expansion as a result of expansion has grown.
 Because eligibility criteria for the Medicaid Group VIII and SNAP programs are substantially similar, the fact that SNAP enrollment fell while Medicaid expansion enrollment rose suggests that SNAP recipients are exiting the program because of problems complying with the work requirement not because they are financially ineligible.
 Even when people with physical and mental disabilities are exempt as a matter of policy, the process itself of establishing and maintaining the exemption is more that they can manage.
 Despite the policy decision that this group of people should be receiving the boost that a safety net is supposed to provide, they nevertheless are unable to obtain or maintain access to it.
 The apparently compassionate exemption does this group no good, failing to achieve its goal.

 Ohio Association of Food Banks (OAFB) partners with the Franklin County Jobs and Family Services to assist "able-bodied adults" (ABAWDs) in complying with the work requirement.
 In 2015, the Association released a comprehensive report on the program.
 The report found that many ABAWDs were not as ready to work as their enrollment status would suggest.
-11 OAFB conducted comprehensive assessments of their clients to assist them in finding an appropriate work or job training program.
+OAFB conducted comprehensive assessments of their clients to assist them in finding an appropriate work or job training program.
 From 2014-2015, OAFB assessed over 5,000 ABAWDs.
-They found that 12.4% of ABAWD's, who by definition do not receive Social Security disability
+They found that 12.4% of ABAWDs, who by definition do not receive Social Security disability benefits, nevertheless reported a disability.
+Nearly one-third (32.5%) reported a physical or mental limitation, with 25% of these individuals indicating their condition limited their ability to perform daily activities.
+More than 70% of all ABAWDs reported some type of physical limitation and 30.1% reported a mental limitation, with these conditions being more heavily concentrated among older ABAWDs.
+The most common limitations reported were: back injuries (18.3%), Respiratory Difficulties (6%), Depression (10.1%), and Bipolar Disorder (9.3%).
+Despite this large prevalence of physical and mental limitations, only one in five ABAWD reported having filed for Social Security disability benefits.